 9. Financial Sustainability Plan: What is this solution’s plan to ensure financial sustainability?

-Dollaride’s revenue comes from taking a $0.25 service fee on top of each $2 fare.
+Primary revenue comes from collecting a $0.25 service fee on top of each $2 fare.
 This business model allows us to keep fares low for passengers without decreasing the take-home pay of drivers.
 We breakeven at 5K rides/day (Nov ‘18).

-We also plan to sell the research data we collect on the impact of transit deserts to urban planners, local gov't agencies & foundations.
+Later, we'll sell reports & the research data we collect on the impact of transit deserts to urban planners, local gov't agencies & foundations.